saylarman/The-Reality/README.md

     "inbounds": [
         {
             "listen": "0.0.0.0",
-            "port": 443, # Note : You can change port
+            "port": 443,
             "protocol": "vless",
             "settings": {
                 "clients": [
                 {
                     "id": "EX", # Your UUID
-                    "flow": "" # If you want use TCP, add ( xtls-rprx-vision ) else no need to change }
+                    "flow": "" # If you want use TCP, add xtls-rprx-vision else no need to change }
                 ],
                 "decryption": "none"
             },
             "streamSettings": {
-                "network": "EX", # You can change this to ( h2, grpc, tcp ) I Recommend grpc "security": "reality",
+                "network": "EX", # You can change this to h2, grpc, tcp, I Recommend grpc "security": "reality",
                 "realitySettings": {
                     "show": true,
-                    "dest": "EX", # Example : ( ftp.debian.org:443, www.debian.org:443 or etc...)
+                    "dest": "EX", # Example : ftp.debian.org:443 or etc...
                     "xver": 0, # I suggest that you use the same site for dest from the site you use for serverNames "serverNames": [
-                    "EX" # Example : ( ftp.debian.org )
+                    "EX" # Example : ftp.debian.org
                     ],
                     "privateKey": "EX", # Your Private Key
                     "shortIds": [